Many consumers purchase Hospital Indemnity Insurance Plans to help offset the hospital co-pays of their Health Insurance Plans such as Medicare.

 Additionally, let’s assume that an ambulance took this person to the hospital.

 Let’s say the health insurance plan the consumer purchased has a conservative co-pay of only $50 for each ambulance trip.
-Keep in mind that most of the plans have ambulance co-pays that range from $100-$200 per trip.

 Currently this consumer is now up to $1,300 in co-pays that they are responsible for.